Famicom Disk System: History

 The Famicom was an instant success for Nintendo.
-By January 1985, eighteen months after its launch, over three million units had been sold, and Nintendo was in command of the Japanese home video game market.
+By January 1985, 18 months after its launch, over 3,000,000 units had been sold, and Nintendo was in command of the Japanese home video game market.
 This success came with drawbacks.
-It was difficult to meet demands for stock from retailers, sometimes because of chip shortages, and retailers had been requesting cheaper games than those on the chip-based cartridges used by the Famicom.
+It was difficult to meet retailers' stock demands, sometimes because of chip shortages, and retailers had been requesting cheaper games than those on the chip-based cartridges used by the Famicom.
 Consequently, Nintendo decided to investigate how to lower the cost of games.

 In July 1983, Nintendo had rejected a proposal by Hudson Soft for a Famicom add-on which used Bee Cards, ROM-based cartridges tested on their MSX computer.
 Though this allowed for the saving of games, the technology was expensive, and royalties would be paid for each card sold.
 Nintendo remembered this during the research process for low-cost games, striking on releasing games on a medium similar to floppy disks, quickly becoming the standard medium for storage on personal computers.
 Not only were they cheap to produce, their increased capacity compared to cartridges enabled longer games, improved music and sound effects, and rewritable saves.
 Nintendo's proprietary platform was named the Disk Card, and based on Mitsumi's Quick Disk, a cheaper alternative to floppy disks for Japanese home computers.

 Disk Cards were to be used with an add-on to the Famicom, the Famicom Disk System.
-This was produced by Masayuki Uemura and Nintendo Research & Development 2, the same team which designed the Famicom.
+This was produced by Masayuki Uemura and Nintendo R&D2, the same team which designed the Famicom.
 Following several delays, it was released in Japan on February 21, 1986, at a retail price of ¥15000 (US$80).
 Launch titles included The Legend of Zelda, and re-releases of earlier Famicom games.
-Aided by marketing material featuring a yellow mascot character named Diskun, or Mr. Disk, the FDS sold over 300,000 units within its first three months on the market, a number which had jumped to over 2 million by the end of the year.
+Aided by marketing material featuring a yellow mascot character named Diskun, or Mr. Disk, the FDS sold over 300,000 units within its first 90 days on the market, a number which had jumped to over 2,000,000 by the end of 1986.
 Nintendo had great confidence in the FDS, resolving to make future first-party releases exclusive to the system, installing Disk Writers, kiosks from which consumers could download games onto their disks, in toy and electronic stores, and introducing high-score tournaments for specific Disk System games, where players could submit their scores directly to Nintendo via Disk Fax machines found in retail stores.
 Winners would receive exclusive prizes, including Famicom-branded stationery sets and a gold-colored Punch-Out!! cartridge.